 As a part of RCA at Bracebridge Hall, you will be joining the forefront of the battle against substance abuse in Maryland and the Washington Metropolitan area and help Recovery Centers of America bring high quality, affordable addiction treatment to those in need of help.
 The opportunity to make a difference in your community and save thousands of lives from the disease of addiction is what makes a career at RCA at Bracebridge Hall far more than just a job.
 At Bracebridge Hall, you will join a group of truly dedicated and compassionate professionals to make a real difference in the life of others.

 Recovery Centers of America chose the location for RCA at Bracebridge Hall based on the local need but also because of its incredible, scenic location, which is suitable for nature retreats.
 We believe access to nature and beauty can be contributing factors to healing from drug or alcohol addiction.
 We also believe these same things make RCA at Bracebridge Hall a fantastic place to work.

-Since 2016, RCA at Bracebridge Hall offers comprehensive, individualized treatment services for a wide range of substance abuse issues, including alcohol, opiates, heroin, and methamphetamine.
+Since 2016, RCA at Bracebridge Hall has offered comprehensive, individualized treatment services for a wide range of substance abuse issues, including alcohol, opiates, heroin, and methamphetamine.
 The campus offers a variety of evidence-based treatment protocols designed to effectively treat drug and alcohol addiction, as well as support long-term, meaningful recovery for patients and their families.
 Additional patient services include yoga and mindfulness meditation; family, group and individual counseling; educational seminars and outpatient treatment programs.